Please contact us at firstname.lastname@example.org in order to confirm the analysis data found in a certificate.

 The curve compares a degree to all other degree types earned at different universities in the same study field.
 The further to the right a degree is positioned, the better the assessment of that degree relative to others within that subject area.
 Results are shown as percentiles.
 A degree could for example be among the top 10% of all degrees earned in mechanical engineering in Germany.

 The CASE Score enables the comparison of all applicants across different institutions, study fields, degree types and graduation years.
 The CASE algorithm is designed to factor all this information in and to produce a score that is as predictive as possible of a candidate's academic ability.
-For this the methodology used for the CASE Subject Score is extended to all German higher education graduates.
+For this the methods used for the CASE Subject Score is extended to all German higher education graduates.
 The resulting ranking allows the direct comparison of all your applicants.

 The figure presents the degree's CASE Score relative to all German graduates, irrespective of their subject area.
 The curve is identical for all degrees that are being analyzed, only the relative position changes depending on the individual score.
 The interpretation of the figure is identical to the previous figures: Points to the left of the degree represent worse scores, points to the right represent better scores.
 The curve itself is based on roughly four million data points, which are graphically represented using a kernel density function.

 CASE Scores and CASE Subject Scores for degrees from institutions located in the United Kingdom, in Italy, Portugal or in Spain are to be interpreted just like scores for German degrees.
-Because of differences in the education systems and the availabilty of research data the methodology to generate the scores has been partly adapted.
-Nonetheless, the core of the methodology is identical across countries.
+Because of differences in the education systems and the availabilty of research data the methods to generate the scores has been partly adapted.
+Nonetheless, the core of the methods is identical across countries.
 Just like in Germany, scores are based on the combination of program-specific grade distributions and an analysis of the competitiveness of the students in these programs.
 The defintion of subject areas, however, can differ.
 There are also differences in the availability of data in different countries.
 Particular years or degree types might be available for one country, but not for another.

 A notable difference is that we are sometimes for legal reasons not able to present explicit distributions of the GPAs of students.
 This information is, however, always part of the calculation of CASE Sores and CASE Subject Scores.